-The symmetry generators in Eq.~\eqref{eq:liesym} enable us to uncover new forms of constants of motion for the Kuramoto model [Fig.~\ref{fig:fig2}\,(c) and proof in Sec.~\ref{SIsubsec:proof_thm3}]. \begin{theorem}[Symmetry-generated constants of motion] Consider that the Kuramoto model in Eq.~\eqref{eq:kuramoto} has a symmetry generator $\mathcal{S}_\eta$ as defined in Eq.~\eqref{eq:liesym} related to the subgraph induced by $\mathcal{W}_\eta$ and the source oscillator $s$.
+The symmetry generators in Eq.~\eqref{eq:peripheral_symmetry} enable us to extract new forms of constants of motion in the Kuramoto model~[Fig.~\ref{fig:fig2}D, example in Eq.~\eqref{eq:symgen_example}], as stated in the next theorem [proof outline in Materials and Methods]. \begin{theorem}[Peripheral constants of motion] Consider that the Kuramoto model in Eq.~\eqref{eq:kuramoto} has a symmetry generator $\mathcal{S}_\eta$ as defined in Eq.~\eqref{eq:peripheral_symmetry} related to the subgraph induced by $\mathcal{W}_\eta$ and the source oscillator $s$.